 - Donate to a veteran or military organization — no amount is too little.

 - Reach out and support a military veteran or a military family in need.

 - Seek out and promote veteran-run business.

-If you’re a retired military veteran or a military spouse, we invite you to experience our active retirement community in Virginia Beach for yourself.
-We’re open, welcome in-person visits, and would be happy to answer any questions about our veteran-friendly community.
-Call us at 757-716-3000 to arrange a personal appointment.
+If you’re a retired military veteran or a military spouse, we invite you to experience our active retirement community in Virginia Beach.
+Schedule a personal tour today.
+Or call us at 757-716-3000 we are happy to answer any questions about our retirement community.